P0rtao/DiggyWorld-Open/README.md

 # DiggyWorld-Open
-In this repository, you will find all of the code used to create Diggy World.
+In this repository, you will find the code used to create Diggy World, a 2D platformer made in the Godot Game Engine.

 # How to open the project

-Download Godot (Version 4.4 was used, later versions can break things).
+Download Godot (Version 4.4 recommended).

 [Godot Website](https://godotengine.org/)